 - It is possible to map to an event's custom categories and attributes ONLY if your form is mapped to that one event.

 Step 1 is to select the event you want your form to "speak to" (or map to).
 This will allow you to map to any custom fields you've added in the event.
 You do that at the top of the form mapping page.

 Setting the "Inv. attendee count" to 1 is a default rule that has some conditional logic built in.
-You can click the edit icon (the blue square with a pencil) to set the conditional logic.
+You can click the Edit icon (the blue square with a pencil) to set the conditional logic.
 In this case (below), we are setting the value to 1 only if the field Tickets - Amount "contains" 100 (from the $100 purchase).
-Setting the rule to "equals" 100 doesn't work, but "contains" does.
+Setting the rule to "equals" 100 doesn't work, but setting it to "contains" does.

 In the submission below, a guest is joining.
-Clicking on "View" in the form submission area of my LGL Forms account shows the complete submission details.
+Clicking on "View" in the form submission area of your LGL Forms account shows the complete submission details.

-Assuming the credit card transaction has gone through, then in the submission queue in our LGL account, we see all the details showing up.
+Assuming the credit card transaction has gone through, in the submission queue in your LGL account you see all the details showing up.

-In LGL, I can run a simple report from my event to get all the details I need to manage the event.
+In LGL, you can then export a simple report from your event to get all the details you need to manage the event.